hawk/lux/doc/lux.md

   `Erlang/OTP` from [source][Erlang/OTP] or use [pre-built packages][]:
 >     sudo apt-get install erlang

+* On BSD based systems, GNU Make is required.

   Once `Lux` has been installed, it will be self-contained and does not need a separate `Erlang/OTP` runtime system any more.